 The Idea: Paleo fans say that our ancestors didn’t eat grains or legumes, so we shouldn’t either.
 Grains increase insulin, cause energy spikes, and lead to weight gain.
 Legumes contain toxic lectins.

-Much as all grains are vilified by Paleo Pontificators, they’re actually good for many people.
-Whole, organic non-gluten grains in moderation, that is.
-The real culprit EVERYONE agrees on is processed, white flour (yes, I’m looking at you, baguettes!).
-But gluten free whole grains are chock full of fiber, B vitamins, iron, magnesium, and more.
+As much as all grains are vilified by Paleo Pontificators, they’re actually good for many people.
+Whole, organic non-gluten grains in moderation that is.
+The real culprit EVERYONE agrees on is processed white flour (yes, I’m looking at you, baguettes!).
+But gluten-free whole grains are chock full of fiber, B vitamins, iron, magnesium, and more.
 So there’s no need to toss them all to the curb.
 As for legumes?
 The lectins produced by these plants are very low-level and not dangerous to human health.

 I’m not going to go into all of the details in this post about the argument for non-gluten grains and legumes, but let’s just say that many of the healthiest cultures (Mediterranean diet, anyone?) do quite well with these staples in their diets.
 More on this SOON.